zjoney/Font-questions/fontQuestion.md

 <details><summary><b>Answer</b></summary>
 <p>

-If JavaScript does not declare variables to be used directly, an exception will be thrown: <code>Var name is not defined</code>.
+If JavaScript does not declare variables to be used directly, an exception will be thrown: `var name is not defined`.
 If the exception is not handled, the code will stop running.
-However, the use of <code>typeof undeclared_variable</code> does not cause an exception, and it will directly return undefined.
+However, the use of `typeof undeclared_variable` does not cause an exception, and it will directly return undefined.
 ```javascript
 var x; // 声明 x
 console.log(x); //output: undefined